jc3213/d2mods/README.md

 # Diablo II LoD Mods

+## About

+Backported all possible changes inspired by Diablo II: Resurrected

 ## How to use

 - Download latest [release](//github.com/jc3213/d2mods/releases/latest)
 - Extract to the folder where your Diablo II installed
 - Run **Game.exe** with parameters `-direct -txt`
     - Create a shortcut to run `C:\Diablo II\Game.exe -direct -txt` for example

 ## Play with PlugY

 - Modify **PlugY.ini** and add `-direct -txt` to `[LAUNCHING] > Param`
 ```ini
 [LAUNCHING]